schollz/gojot/README.md

 ```
 sdees new.txt # edit a new document, new.txt
-sdees --summary -n 5 # list a summary of last five entries
+sdees --summary # list a summary
 sdees --search "dogs cats" # find all entries that mention 'dogs' or 'cats'`
 sdees --help # for more information
 ```